 - 575000 Other Personnel Services Compensation paid to persons (including substitute teachers not under written contract) on temporary appointment rendering services for less than four months.
 These services may be in lieu of those rendered by an absent regular employee or for the creation of temporary additional capacity as authorized by the Board.
-The annual budget should anticipate the payment of such compensation prior to payment of same.
-Payments made from these funds are not subject to retirement deductions; however, Federal Income Tax and Medicare are to be withheld in accordance with the appropriate rate tables.
+The annual budget should anticipate the payment of such compensation.
+Payments made from these funds are not subject to retirement deductions; however, federal income tax must be withheld in accordance with the withholding tables.
 Other personnel services may be budgeted in any area of responsibility.
-(Charge Social Security 1.45%, Workers' Compensation .90%, and Unemployment Insurance .10%) - 575001 Substitute Teacher - 575002 Substitute Other Personnel - 575003 Student Allocation - 577000 Claims Expense Expenditures by Internal Service Fund to settle claims of participating funds or agencies. - 578000 Depreciation Expense The portion of the cost of a fixed asset which is charged to expense during a particular period.
-Use only in Internal Services and Enterprise Fund. - 579000 Miscellaneous Expense Expenditures for other expenses which cannot be assigned to one of the above categories are to be charged to this account. - 579001 Indirect Cost - School cost centers may not use these objects with discretionary funds.
+(Charge Social Security 1.45%, Workers' Compensation .90%, and Unemployment Insurance .10%) - 575001 Substitute Teacher - 575002 Substitute Other Personnel - 575003 Student Allocation - 577000 Claims Expense Expenditures by Internal Service Fund to settle claims of participating funds or agencies. - 578000 Depreciation Expense The portion of the cost of a capital asset that is charged to expense during a particular period.
+Use only in Internal Services and Enterprise Fund. - 579000 Miscellaneous Expense Expenditures that cannot be assigned to any other category should be charged to this account. - 579001 Indirect Cost Federal Indirect should be assigned to Function 7200, General Admin and Food Service Indirect should be assigned to Function 7600, Food Services. - School cost centers may not use these objects with discretionary funds.

 - 590000 Transfers Transactions between funds administered by the same Board.
 These transfers are permanent and must be properly budgeted.
 (Use only Function 9700 with these objects) - 591000 Transfers to General Fund Permanent transfers budgeted to the General Fund from other funds under control of the same Board. - 592000 Transfers to Debt Service Funds Permanent transfers budgeted to Debt Service funds from other funds under control of the same Board. - 593000 Transfers to Capital Projects Funds Permanent transfers of budgeted funds to Capital Project Funds from other funds under control of the same Board. - 594000 Transfers to Special Revenue Funds Permanent transfer of budgeted funds to Special Revenue Funds from other funds under control of the same Board.
 Includes transfers of budgeted funds to subsidize the Food and Nutrition Services Fund in order to avoid operating deficits.
-This account should be used to record the transfer from other funds so that all direct expenses of the Food Service Fund can be properly included in the records of the fund. - 595000 Interfund Permanent transfer of budgeted funds within the same budget type. - 597000 Transfer to Internal Service Funds For recording permanent transfers from other budgeted funds. - 599000 Transfer to Enterprise Funds For recording permanent transfers from other funds to Enterprise Funds.
+This account should be used to record the transfer from other funds so that all direct expenses of the Food Service Fund can be properly included in the records of the fund. - 595000 Interfund Permanent transfer of budgeted funds within the same budget type. - 597000 Transfer to Internal Service Funds Permanent transfers budgeted to Internal Service Funds from other funds under control of the same Board. - 599000 Transfer to Enterprise Funds Permanent transfers budgeted to Enterprise Funds from other funds under control of the same Board.